 For this reason, Asilia Africa has permanent camps that cover the traditional migration route as well as semi-permanent camps which are moved 2 to 3 times a year to ensure prime game viewing.
-To get a better feel for this, view our interactive migration map which shows how the animals tend to move each month.

 The Great Migration can be enjoyed year round.
 Different times of year and location will offer different encounters, so it’s a good idea to work closely with your travel agent to ensure you plan the ideal migration safari to suit your needs.

 The first few months of the year offer exceptional predator encounters in the Serengeti as this is the calving season for the wildebeest and newborns make for an easy kill.